anthony-tran-vXymirxr5ac-unsplash.jpg

 • Systems training for emotional predictability and problem solving (STEPPS)

-• Good psychiatric management (GPM)
+• Good Psychiatric Management (GPM)

-Common Myths about BPD
+Confronting Common Myths About BPD

-MYTH: Borderline Personality Disorder is a permanent condition that cannot be treated or improve.
+MYTH: Borderline personality disorder is a permanent condition that cannot be treated or improve.

 MYTH: People with BPD have a flawed personality.